johannesboyne/soa_scaling_terraform_infrastructure/README.md

+(work in progress)

+---

 # A 100% codified, scaling (Micro-)Service-Oriented-Architecture (SOA) with docker, Packer, Terraform and Atlas

-Fair enough, enough with the buzzword-bingo but seriously, this post will be buzzword *packed*.
+Fair enough, enough with the buzzword-bingo but seriously, this README will be buzzword *packed*.
 And that's O.K. since docker, Packer, Terraform and Atlas are simply great.
 Props to the [HASHICORP](https://hashicorp.com/) team for creating these amazing tools.